iamvery/rspec-text-order/README.md

 ## Attribution

-Thank you @phillipgray for inspiring this project with his contributions to an app we worked on together :heart:
+Thank you https://github.com/phillipgray for inspiring this project with his contributions to an app we worked on together :heart: